seanking/companion-objects/README.md

 # Companion Object

-As a developer with a Java background, the idea of companion objects could be a new concept.
-However, if you have experience with other language this might not be anything new.
+This article will try to explain companion objects in [Kotlin](https://kotlinlang.org) and also provide examples for how they can be accessed via Java.
+Before companion objects can be explained, it is best to first explain the `object` declaration in Kotlin.

 ## Object

-Before you can really understand companion objects, it is best to first understand the `object` declaration.
-The object declaration is Kotlin is similar to Scala.
-The `object` declaration is used to declare a Singleton.
-In the following example a `KotlinOject` is declared, and an assert is used to verify that there is only one instance of the object.
+The object declaration in Kotlin is similar to [Scala](https://www.scala-lang.org), it is used to declare a Singleton.
+In the following example a `KotlinObject` is declared, and an assert is used to verify that only one instance exists.

 ```kotlin
 object KotlinObject {